 [Purple Yam; Ube, Halaya (Filipino); Ratalu (India); Uhi (Hawaii);

-Asian markets, is native to East Asia.
-It is very sweet and used mainly for
+in Asian markets, is native to East Asia.
+It is very sweet and used

-deserts, particularly in the Philippines.
-In India it is also used for
+mainly for deserts, particularly in the Philippines.
+In India it is

 [Cushcush, Indian yam, napi; Yampi, Yampie (Jamaica); Maona (Peru);